ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 The proof posted on the <a href="www.cs.unm.edu/~veroff/AIM_REDONE">AIM project page<a> is the result of extracting a single proof from the Bigloop files and eliminating several lemmas that we typically use when searching for new results.
-The Bigloop result ran for 40 days and was found on Sep 16, 2025.
-The posted proof length is 30,835 and was found at level 314 of the search after 8940 given clause selections.
-The maximum weight of a clause in the proof is 78.

 ---